LBHackney-IT/Data-Platform-Playbook/docs/playbook/getting-set-up/local-pyspark-environment.md

 `python3 -m pip install --user  boto3 pytest pyspark pydeequ` Alternatively, these libraries can be installed inside PyCharm as shown below.

+### Glue libraries
+We need these libraries to simulate the Glue environment.
+Go to the project GitHub page: https://github.com/awslabs/aws-glue-libs and download the code (Code > Download zip).
+Unzip it and leave it there.
+We will move it in other step later.

+## Create the Data Platform local environment using PyCharm

+### Install the project in PyCharm
+Open PyCharm and clone the Data Platform project: https://github.com/LBHackney-IT/Data-Platform Alternatively, if you already have the project, pull the latest changes by running `git pull` in the PyCharm terminal window.

+### Set the Python interpreter for the project
+Open the preferences > Project:Data_platform > Python Interpreter > Click on the setting icon > Add
+In this screen, set the python interpreter to the version you’ve installed.